BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ## Hunger: `hunger`

 This event changes the food level of the player.
 The second argument is the modification type.
 There are `give`, `take` and `set`.
 The second argument is the amount.
 With `set` can the food level be anything.
-If `give` or `take` is specified and the final amount won't be more than 20 or less than 0.
+If `give` or `take` is specified the final amount won't be more than 20 or less than 0.
 If the hunger level is below 7, the player cannot sprint.

 !!! example
     ```YAML